Once you understand how learning occurs through pictures and associations, you will know how to remember everything you read using mental pictures.

 As you draw or place your images in your visual memory location, play some of the Mozart music recommended in Chapter 13 or in the resource section to anchor the learning with another modality.
-This is another way to learn how to remember everything you read.

 After reviewing to see that you know the planets in order, give yourself a written test so you can see if you now know how to remember everything you read.

-I often use this strategy in my teacher education courses and teachers get to experience first hand how powerful it is when teaching them how to remember everything they read using mental pictures.
+Teachers experience first-hand how powerful it is to learn how to remember everything they read using mental pictures.

-Before we begin the exercise, I run around the room asking teachers to tell me, “What is planet 6, what is planet 2, what is planet 8, etc.”
+Before we begin the exercise, I run around the room, asking teachers to tell me, “What is planet 6, what is planet 2, what is planet 8, etc.”

-Each one feels certain and can say to the other, Hey, you know how to remember everything you read as well as how to remember things in order.
+Each one feels certain and can say to the other, “Hey, you know how to remember everything you read,” as well as how to remember things in order.

 Are you wondering why you would go through these kinds of exercises to learn how to remember everything you read using mental pictures?
-Are you thinking it might take “too much time?”

 Remember that you naturally make associations and pictures in your mind so quickly that you are hardly even aware of it.